NikSneMC/mobc-surrealdb/README.md

     // Insert the person into the "user" table let _created: Option<Person> = conn.create("user").content(person).await?;

-    // Retrieve all records from the "person" table let mut response = conn.query("SELECT * FROM person").await?;
+    // Retrieve all records from the "user" table let mut response = conn.query("SELECT * FROM user").await?;
     let persons: Vec<Person> = response.take(0)?;

     // Iterate over each person and print their details